ubccr/xdmod-ondemand/docs/upgrade.md

-prior version of Open XDMoD, those logs will not be able to be recounted and recategorized using the new methods from 11.0.0 unless you still have copies of the original log files, in which case you can delete the corresponding rows from the `modw_ondemand.page_impressions` table and reingest and reaggregate the logs following the instructions below:
+prior version of Open XDMoD, those logs will not be able to be recounted and recategorized using the new methods from 11.0.0 unless you still have copies of the original log files, in which case you can delete the corresponding rows from the `modw_ondemand.page_impressions` database table and reingest and reaggregate the logs following the instructions below:

+1. Back up the `modw_ondemand.page_impressions` database table (e.g., using
+`mysqldump`).
 1. Run the Bash loop below in the directory containing the log files to find the earliest and latest timestamps in the logs:
     ```bash